Get creative this holiday season with a unique Christmas craft project! Learn how to make beautiful matchbox ornaments out of recycled materials.

 I found a product that's supposed to look like snow, so I used it for this matchbox ornament.

-Little plastic Christmas embellishments are great to use for these ornaments.
-You can get a ton of them for a low price on Amazon.
+Little plastic Christmas embellishments are great for these ornaments.
+You can get a lot of them for a low price on Amazon.

 On top of the vinyl stickers, I put tiny polymer snowflakes.